 While it can be dangerous if misused, boric acid is one of the most effective roach-killers available.
 To properly use this chemical, spread the powder on surfaces close to the affected areas.
 The acid will cling to the roaches’ bodies when they walk across it, and when they clean themselves, they will ingest the toxic powder and die.
 Unfortunately, using too much boric acid can impact the effectiveness of the method.
 Spreading a very thin layer in the most highly-infested areas will make your efforts as successful as possible, and hopefully rid your home of any of these hard-bodied pests.

 Maintaining a clean home will decrease your chances of attracting roaches, but sometimes, it’s still not enough.
 Several factors can cause roaches to inhabit a clean house.
-If you find yourself tackling a cockroach infestation, call the pest experts at your local Aptive Environmental branch to learn about our eco-friendly, pet-friendly pest control treatment plans.
+If you find yourself tackling a cockroach infestation, call the pest experts at your local Aptive Environmental branch to learn about our professional, effective pest control treatment plans.